creativecommons/wp-plugin-creativecommons/README.md

 You can then navigate to `http://localhost:8080/` and proceed with a manual WordPress installation.
 After the initial installation the WordPress install will persisist between docker sessions.

-If you need to reset the WordPress install to a "clean slate" you can simply delete the `db` and `wordpress` directories respectively, and then run `docker compose -f ./dev/docker-compose.yml up` again to initializw a clean install build.
+If you need to reset the WordPress install to a "clean slate" you can simply delete the `db` and `wordpress` directories respectively, and then run `docker compose -f ./dev/docker-compose.yml up` again to initialize a clean install build.

 ## Release Schedule